limegorilla/limegorilla/README.md

 # Hi there 👋
 I'm Liam - A student software developer.
+I am a British national, but I lived in España🇪🇸 for seven years and can speak fluent Spanish :)
-In my time I have made a 3D sidescrolling game in Unreal Engine 4, tried to make my website over at [limegorilla.co.uk](https://limegorilla.co.uk) and I am currently learning Swift 5 to make an intentionally basic notes app for iOS/iPadOS & macOS.
+In my time I have made a 3D sidescrolling game in Unreal Engine 4, tried to make my website over at [limegorilla.co.uk](https://limegorilla.co.uk) and I am currently learning Swift to make an intentionally basic notes app for iOS/iPadOS & macOS.
 You can [read my resume here.](https://github.com/limegorilla/resume) It's XeTeX based so it's fully customisable!
 I mean so is any document, but this requires you learn a syntax.
+I find that needlessly geeky.

 <!--
 CURRENTLY THIS HASN'T HAPPENED, SO UNTIL IT ACTUALLY HAPPENS I'M JUST KEEPING IT COMMENTED OUT.